 - Keep on mixing until you obtain a compound of a creamy consistency.

 - Spread the mixture on scalp and lengths.

 - Leave on for about two hours.

 ATTENTION!!
 It is not necessary to use the shampoo for rinsing your hair, you can use a couple of teaspoons of apple cider vinegar.

 So, girls, we reach the end of this blog post.

 As always let me know if you liked the article and if these natural hair loss remedies helped you somehow.

 Oh!
 One last thing before you go, do not forget to leave a comment in the comments section.💬💌💬

-See you in 2 weeks for a new blog post!😘
+See you in 2 weeks with other 5 Natural Hair Loss Treatments for Women!😘